ntpt7921/MultidisciplinaryProj/Planning/yolobit_system_plan.md

 ### MQTT topics

 - Pump control triplet
+    - `<prefix>/output/pump/state`
+    - `<prefix>/output/pump/result`
+    - `<prefix>/output/pump/command`
 - A notification topic
+    - `<prefix>/plant_watering/notification`

 ## Light control

 ### Description

-The light can be controlled remotely by the user.
-The user can see device state.
+The light can be controlled by the user by changing the RGB triplet value.
+To turn off the light, set the triplet to (0, 0, 0).
+Any color and brightness is achievable through changing this triplet.
-- Color

 For the light on/off control, activation can also be achieved through
 - User control
 - PIR motion detection at night.

+The set RGB triplet will persist up until the automatically turn off.
+When it automatically turn on again, the color will be fixed (hard-coded), user have to change this again.

 ```mermaid
 stateDiagram-v2